Omega-3 Calming Benefits

 Omega-3 can be obtained through both diet and supplementation.

 Supplements are a convenient alternative, especially if fish intake is limited.
-For best results:
+Omega-3s are fat-soluble, meaning they are best taken with a meal that contains some fat for optimal absorption.

 Flavored versions (such as lemon) can also help avoid the common “fishy burp.”